Fragrance Is An Art - Understanding the Role of a Perfumer

 Natural and Synthetic Ingredients

-Creating famous fragrances requires a perfumer to have a deep understanding of both natural and synthetic ingredients.
+Creating private label perfumes requires a perfumer to have a deep understanding of both natural and synthetic ingredients.
 Natural ingredients are derived from plants, fruits, and flowers, while synthetic ingredients are created in laboratories.
 The synthetic nature of modern perfumery allows for the use of aromatic molecules that are not found in nature, giving perfumers a broader palette of scents to work with.

 Aromatic Molecules and Perfumery Accords